Mont Yamaska: Geology

 Mont Yamaska is composed of igneous rock and hornfels.
-The igneous rock is mostly mafic with much gabbro, essexite, and a titanium-rich pyroxenite.
-There also is a small area of nepheline syenite.
+The igneous rock includes much gabbro, essexite, a titanium-rich clinopyroxenite called yamaskite, and a small area of nepheline syenite.
 Mont Yamaska might be the deep extension of a vastly eroded ancient volcanic complex, which was probably active about 125 million years ago.
 The mountain was created when the North American Plate moved westward over the New England hotspot, along with the other mountains of the Monteregian Hills that form part of the Great Meteor hotspot track.